Der perfekte Elevator Pitch

 The Elevator Pitch combines the disciplines of business strategy, copywriting and web design

-The elevator pitch is basically a method that allows you to get to the heart of your value proposition in just a few sentences.
+The elevator pitch is basically a method that allows you to summarise your value proposition in just a few sentences.
 It helps you to pick up visitors to your website as quickly as possible and filter out the right prospects for your offer.
 Offline, the rule of thumb is that you have 30 seconds to do this.
 As we know, things are different online.
 Here, we only have a few seconds to convince visitors.

 My recommendation is to place it above the fold on your homepage and avoid anything that is unnecessarily distracting.
 So if you are currently using sliders or background videos with autoplay, think again about whether you really need them.